 Minimally invasive regenerative alternatives offer pain relief and can help you get your lifestyle back on track

-Stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) treatment can provide relief from pain or a reduced range of motion for people suffering from hand, finger, thumb or wrist arthritis or other conditions of the hand.
+Mesenchymal stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) can provide relief from pain or a reduced range of motion for people suffering from hand, finger, thumb or wrist arthritis or other conditions of the hand.

 Arthritis is the inflammation of one or more of your joints and the most common types are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis is more common and is caused by the cartilage wearing away.
 Common symptoms are swelling, stiffness and decreased range of movement.
 Rheumatoid arthritis is a chronic disease which causes the joint lining to swell and leads to pain and stiffness in the joint.
 Rheumatoid arthritis often starts in the small joints of the hands and feet.